Kathy Corrigan: Provincial politics

 In April 2008 she announced she would not be seeking reelection to the school board and several days later announced she would her intention to be a candidate for the BC New Democratic Party in the next provincial election.
 The Burnaby-Deer Lake riding was created in a boundary re-alignment with BC Liberal John Nuraney as its incumbent MLA.
 Corrigan was acclaimed the NDP candidate in October 2008.
 The riding was thought to be competitive for both the BC Liberals and NDP, as the boundary re-alignment and the incumbent MLA was believed to favour the BC Liberals, while Corrigan was considered a star candidate with name recognition from her time on the school board and with her husband winning re-election as mayor in November 2008.
 The salient issue of the election was the site selection of a proposed remand (prison) centre.
 The site, located in the Burnaby-Deer Lake riding, was opposed by both Kathy and Derek Corrigan.
 The NDP hosted a public event to oppose locating the remand centre at the selected site and Burnaby City Council issued a resolution stating their opposition.
 While the incumbent MLA Nuraney defended it, BC Solicitor-General John van Dongen announced the site selection would be re-considered with the advice of Metro Vancouver.
-In the general election, in May 2009, Corrigan defeated BC Liberals candidate Nuraney and BC Green Party candidate and retired business consultant Bruce Friesen, though the BC Liberals won a renewed majority government, with the NDP as the official opposition.
+In the general election, in May 2009, Corrigan defeated two-term BC Liberals candidate Nuraney and BC Green Party candidate and retired business consultant Bruce Friesen, though the BC Liberals won a renewed majority government, with the NDP as the official opposition.